grpc/grpc-web/ROADMAP.md

 # Roadmap features (in no particular order)

-## More efficient message encoding
+## Non-binary message encoding

 The binary protobuf encoding format is not most CPU efficient for browser clients.
 Furthremore, the generated code size increases as the total protobuf definition increases.

-For Google's Web applications (e.g. gmail), we use a JSON like format which is much more efficient (comparable to JSON) and compact in code size.
+For Google's Web applications (e.g. gmail), we use a JSON like format which is comparable to JSON in efficiency but also very compact in both the message size and code size.

-Note this is also one of the reasons we need support the non-binary ("application/grpc-web-text") wire-transport format.

 ## Streaming-friendly transport implementation